iplog/dotfiles/README.md

     $ git clone git@github.com:iplog/dotfiles ~/.dotfiles
     $ cd ~/.dotfiles
-    $ ./brew_install.sh
-    $ ./install.sh
+    $ ./install.sh init
-    $ ./vim/install.sh
-    $ ./asdf/install.sh
-    $ ./extra_gui_tools_install.sh

-You will be asked for some details in order to generate a custom version of the .gitconfig file.
+You will be asked for some details in order to generate a custom version of the `.gitconfig` file.

-All your existing configuration files will be backuped with `.orig` extension.

-The installation has been tested on Mac (10.9) but should work on Linux.
+The installation has been tested on Mac (10.14).

-If you only want to install vim:

-- Open install.sh
-- Remove the files you do not want from `confFiles` and `dests`
-- Run

-    $ ./install.sh

-Please note that `vim/install.sh` should always be run form the root folder (not form the `vim` folder).

-    $ cd ~/.dotfiles
-    $ ./vim/install.sh

-## To do

-Create an uninstallation script (For fun).